 The art of an invention belongs in the technological area to which the invention pertains or with which it is most nearly connected.
 What the invention is determines the art.
 The technological area(s) an invention is classified into for examination and indexing are frequently similar sounding.
 For example, if an invention’s classification included words like toys and games, the art would be “making toys and games.”

-What does Patented mean?
+What Does Patented Mean?

 Patented is defined as when a product or process has an issued patent and is legally protected.
 The issue of a patent has conferred legal protection for the product or process.
-A patent is the legal right to control the making, using, and selling of the invention for the length of the patent.
+A patent is the legal right to control the making, using, and selling of the invention for the duration of the patent.

-U.S. Patent Laws
+Some Important U.S. Patent Laws

 35 U.S.C.
 101 Inventions patentable.